SpaceFace02/Splash-NFT-Collection/README.md

 2. Ethers
 3. Alchemy
 4. Metamask
+5. OpenZeppelin
-5. Rinkeby Test Network
+6. Rinkeby Test Network
-6. Vite (React)
+7. Vite (React)
-7. EtherScan API - For verifying the smart contract an converting form bytecode to the real Smart contract code.
+8. EtherScan API - For verifying the smart contract an converting form bytecode to the real Smart contract code.

 **Also its recommended to use Google Chrome with the metamask extension installed** Let's say you want to change your contract.
 You'd need to do 3 things: